ArctosDB/documentation-wiki/_documentation/agent.markdown

 characters \_ and % to match any single character or any string, respectively.

-### Any part of any name
+### Any name search

-is appropriate for most exploratory searching.
+Any part of a name is appropriate for most exploratory searching.
 It matches any name, including preferred, AKAs, name components, and login name.